-In this post you'll learn about how to implement a proven 4-step system for sourcing bank direct distressed property and note deals.
+In this post, you will learn how to implement our proven 4-step system for sourcing bank direct distressed property and note deals.

 Why Lenders Should Become a Primary Source of Deals for You

 Lenders, banks and credit unions, are repeat sellers of distressed and discounted assets.
 Let me say that one more time.

 Banks are repeat sellers of discounted and distressed assets.

 There isn’t another opportunity in real estate where you can say the same thing.

 Who but banks sell distressed assets more than once – to the same buyer no less!?
 The most savvy of you will say “bankruptcy trustees” and you’d be right but short of that small club the answer is lenders – banks and credit unions.